raven619claw/ride-share/README.md

 All data calls are promise based
 At any time to revert to initial Store call `window.resetStore()`

+To run it locally create a simple http server
+Have deployed it on: https://naughty-kirch-36042c.netlify.app/home.html

 As of now 2 users exists
 ```
  1. username: user, password: password